jordanleeeee/chess-game/README.md

 The program can detect checkmate automatically, notification will be generated once checkmate occur.

 Extra feature(undo and step record) has been made.

-Chess image is not so clear as it is hard to found good image on the internet, sorry about that...